khalibartan/Crammer-HITN17/README.md

 ## How To Install

-Just Download the Schedule Wish apk file and install in your android device.
+Just download the Schedule Wish apk file and install in your android device.

-## Tentaive Features
+## Tentative Features

 - Importing Events from Google Calendar.